Floor Protection and Sealing: Hardwood and Wood

 Application Process

-1) Apply the First Coat: Pour the sealer into a paint tray.
-Use a synthetic brush or foam applicator for water-based, or a natural bristle brush for oil-based.
+1) Apply the First Coat: We pour the sealer into a paint tray.
+Use a synthetic brush or foam applicator for a water-based sealer, or a natural bristle brush for an oil-based sealer.
 Work in sections, following the grain.

-3) Lightly Sand Between Coats: After the first coat dries, lightly sand with a fine-grit sanding screen.
-Vacuum and tack-cloth up all dust.
+3) Lightly Sand Between Coats: After the first coat dries, we lightly sand with a fine-grit sanding screen.
+Vacuum and tack cloth up all dust.

-4) Second (and Third) Coat: Repeat the application and sanding—2–3 coats are common for great protection.
+4) Second (and Third) Coat: Repeat the application and sanding—2 to 3 coats are common for great protection.

 Connect With Us